Razat94/superking/README.md

-# Super King Markets
+# Super King Markets Example Website
-A website dedicated to Super King.
-Written in asp.net core
+A website dedicated to SK Markets.
+Written in Asp.net Core MVC

+Please support the official website: https://superkingmarkets.com/

 ## How to run the application
 This application was written in .NET Core 3.1.
-You can download it [here](https://dotnet.microsoft.com/download/dotnet-core/3.1).
+You can download the environment [here](https://dotnet.microsoft.com/download/dotnet-core/3.1).

 To run the application, run the command:
 > 'dotnet run'

-> The application will then be hosted on https://localhost:5001.
-Press "Ctrl+C" to close the application.
+The application will then be hosted on https://localhost:5001.
+When you're done with the application, press "Ctrl+C" to close the application.